vmware-tanzu-learning/shipkin-course/units/using-shipkin/structure/index.md

     is **not** checked in.
     The credentials vary from course to course.

-## Configuration
+### Configuration

-The `build.gradle` file contains, in particular, the version of the course.
+The top level `build.gradle` file contains, in particular, the version of the courses in the `topLevelCourseVersion` variable.
 The version should follow [semantic versioning](https://semver.org/) for the course material.

+{{github-file owner="platform-acceleration-lab" repo="shipkin-starter-v2" path="build.gradle" lang="groovy" ref="master" hidden="true"}}

 Do not tie the course version to the version of any software included in the course, as the material and the software tend to change independently.

+## Courses

+Courses are stored under their name in the `courses` directory.
+In our case as `shipkin`.
+There can be multiple courses per repo.

+The `site` directory within the `courses/shipkin` directory holds the content for the `shipkin` course.

+The `build.gradle` file contains all configuration for the course.
+The units, which contain much of the content of the course, live in the `units` directory at the top-level and are included via the __units__ block in the `build.gradle`.

+This allows us to share units between courses.

+{{github-file owner="platform-acceleration-lab" repo="shipkin-starter-v2" path="courses/shipkin/build.gradle" lang="groovy" ref="master" hidden="true"}}

-## Site
+## Units

-The course consists of two units, _guides_ and _using-shipkin_.

-Each of the directories within _guides_, _best-practices_, _structure_,
+The order of the units is defined in each course's `build.gradle` file.

+Directories within a unit, i.e. _best-practices_,
-_checklist_ and _style_ corresponds to a lesson.
+_lab-acceptance_, _slides_ and _style_ correspond to a lesson.

-Notice how each directory is named according to its corresponding course, unit, subject, or lesson.
 We do not add numbering to the directories since this makes them harder to reorder.
-The order of the units is defined in each course's `build.gradle` file, while the order of the subjects and lessons is defined in each unit's `unit.json` file.
+The order of the subjects and lessons is defined in each unit's `unit.json` file.

 ### Lessons